samtron1412/docs/README.md

 ## art

-All documents about visual arts, which include painting, sculpture, printmaking, photography, and other, and performing arts, which include music, theater, film, dance, and other.
+All documents about art:
+- Visual arts, which include painting, sculpture, printmaking, photography, etc.
+- Performing arts, which include music, theater, film, dancing, etc.
+- Other types of art

+### anime

+Japanese cartoon.

+### dan - dancing

+All documents about dancing.

-### dance
+### desi - designing

+All documents about designing.

 ### film

 All documents about movie, motion picture, cinematography.

+### game

+All documents about game.
+- Video game, etc.

 ### lit - literature

 All documents about written works, fiction or non-fiction, poetry or prose, and other genres.

+### manga

+Japanese comic.

 ### music